AT&T logo

 Strengths

-• INFRASTRUCTURE: Edge computing capabilities to support AI workloads
+• INFRASTRUCTURE: Edge computing capabilities support AI workloads closer to customers reducing latency for real-time applications

 Weaknesses